NiccoDorn/project-one/CONTRIBUTIONS.md

 - Team and I reviewed the code but we couldn't detect the reason for the weird behaviour in the code.
 AI (Claude) also didn't.

 - Edit on 02.07.2025: I wrote a function that mirroed my changes in the target permutation along the middle and now it gives me the correct instruction sequences without having to wrap them with grevi 31 instructions => Best solutions are now 2 less instructions long.
+See `CustomPermutation.scala` under `/src/main/scala/RISC-V/utils`

-- See my C++ implementation script with custom hashing for breaking up patterns: perm_finder.cpp under /submission
+- See my C++ implementation script with custom hashing for breaking up patterns: `perm_finder.cpp` under `/submission`

 ### One final notice:
 - 02.07.2025: This approach allows me now to compute instruction sequences for swap with distance 1 to 4.
 - For example: adjacent swaps and swaps like 21 <=> 25 etc. One more note: This is even better than only knowing the instruction sequence solutions for adjacent swaps.
 - Easy solutions but not elegant: As mentioned, I do have all the instruction sequences for doing adjacent swaps.
 However, giving a solution of chained-together swap instruction sequences to finally reach an arbitrary permutation feels a bit stupid and not the intention of this exercise or how you intended it.